First Contact Practice

 Why Study First Contact Practice at AECC?

-- We are one of only three providers of training for the First Contact Practitioner (Musculoskeletal) workforce in England.
+- We are one of only a handful of providers of training for First Contact Practitioners in England with funding from NHS England, meaning your tuition fees are covered for the course.

-- Successful applicants will have their tuition fees paid by Health Education England and will be supported by the Primary Care training hubs with appropriate placement opportunities to transition into a role in Primary Care at the end of the first unit of study, before commencing Unit 2.
+- You will be supported by the Primary Care training hubs with appropriate placement opportunities to transition into a role in Primary Care at the end of the first unit of study, before commencing Unit 2.

 - Study mode:

-- intakes take place 3 times a year; April, September and January.
+- Intakes take place 3 times a year; September, January and June.

-There are two units within our First Contact Practice course (subject to validation) these are:
+This is a 60 credit award at Level 7 (Masters Level).
+There are two units within our First Contact Practice course with make up the PGCert, these are:

 - Clinical Assessment and Reasoning for First Contact Practice (40 credits)